caueoliveiraaa/FastAPIMicroServices/README.md

 ## |--- About the project ⚙️🗂

-Welcome to ***'Serasa Consumidor'***.
+Welcome.
 This application is designed to provide a secure and efficient platform for managing sensitive data.
 Here's a brief overview of its main features:

 - **Programming language**: The programming language chosen for this application was ***Python*** 🐍, because it's very flexible, easy to use and it has great `libs` and `frameworks`.
 The application was developed in the `version 3.12.1`